 Please note that while the IRS has announced that the federal income tax deadline for individuals is May 17, 2021 for the 2020 tax year, state deadlines have not changed.
 So make sure to confirm your state’s due date before you file.

 Contributions to a 401(k) work a little differently.
 They’re deferred from your paycheck before taxes are taken out, so you never see the money and you don’t have to claim the deduction.
 It’s too late for contributions to reduce your 2020 taxable income, but this is the perfect time to start contributing — or increase your contributions — for next year.

 Don’t Forget: Tax Year Deadline Dates You Need To Know

 One of the ways the U.S. government supports higher education is by giving those with student loans a tax break based on how much interest they’ve paid over the course of the year.
 Unfortunately, millennials, the student loan poster children, might forget to claim this deduction.

 You might be able to deduct student loan interest payments up to $2,500 on a qualified student loan, according to the IRS.
-Like most deductions and credits, there is an income limit to claim this deduction — your modified adjusted gross income can’t be over $80,000, or $160,000 if filing a joint return.
-Millennials should also know that they don’t have to file an itemized return in order to qualify for this deduction.
+Like most deductions and credits, there is an income limit to claim this deduction.
+It begins to phase out at $70,000 adjusted gross income for single filers ($140,000 for married couples filing jointly) and is eliminated entirely at $85,000 AGI ($170,000 for married joint filers).

 5. Withholding Too Much for Taxes